 6) If you’re making food using a pressure cooker, you should never fill up more than half of it with ingredients.
 You can use a slow cooker pot that has about an inch or less of space left on top to reduce the risk of them exploding during cooking.

 7) Get yourself some pet-proof goggles, a hand towel, long sleeves, and closed-toe shoes before cooking to be prepared for any accidents.
 Keep your kids and other people away from the kitchen, so they don’t get hurt or accidentally contaminate your ingredients.

 Slow cookers are a great way to create savoury and delicious dishes without the hassle of constantly monitoring your food.
 They can also be used for more than just soups, stews, and roasts.

-We hope this article has been helpful, and we look forward to hearing your feedback.
+We hope this article has been helpful and look forward to your feedback.
 If you want more information or advice, please feel free to comment below!